AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/variableBlock/label.rst

 Label
 =====

-The labels describe the variable: in the most common form, they match the quantity measured by the variable.
+The label describes the variable: in the most common form, they match the quantity measured by the variable.
 The label is the first and most important way the user can identify which variable does what.

 When to use it